ValdezFOmar/.dotfiles/notes/gui-config.md

 > **NOTE:** Consider using `lxrandr` instead (`lxrandr-gtk3` package).

-Use `autorandr` for configuring multimonitors, use the following options:
+Use `autorandr` for configuring multi monitors, use the following options:

 > You still need to preconfigured the displays with `xrandr` and then saved them with `autorandr`